overhangio/tutor/docs/plugins/api.rst

 During initialisation, "myservice1" and "myservice2" will be run in sequence with the commands defined in the templates ``myplugin/hooks/myservice1/init`` and ``myplugin/hooks/myservice2/init``.

+To initialise a "foo" service, Tutor runs the "foo-job" service that is found in the ``env/local/docker-compose.jobs.yml`` file.
+By default, Tutor comes with a few services in this file: mysql-job, lms-job, cms-job, forum-job.
+If your plugin requires running custom services during initialisation, you will need to add them to the ``docker-compose.jobs.yml`` template.
+To do so, just use the "local-docker-compose-jobs-services" patch.

+In Kubernetes, the approach is the same, except that jobs are implemented as actual job objects in the ``k8s/jobs.yml`` template.
+To add your own services there, your plugin should implement the "k8s-jobs" patch.

 ``pre-init``
 ++++++++++++